heroku/cowboy/manual/cowboyku_req.md

 > for decoding the request body, generally specified in the
 > transfer-encoding and content-encoding request headers.
 >
-> Cowboy will properly handle chunked transfer-encoding by
+> Cowboyku will properly handle chunked transfer-encoding by
 > default.
 You do not need to call this function if you do
 > not need to decode other encodings, `stream_body/{1,2}`
 > will perform all the required initialization when it is